tdenewiler/CV/README.md

     sudo cp /opt/Adobe/Reader9/Resource/Font/*.otf /usr/local/share/fonts/

+There were some build errors after this that were fixed by running

+    rm -rf ~/.texmf-*

+Many attempts were made to install the Minion Pro and Myriad Pro fonts so it is possible that error was unrelated to the steps listed here.

 ## HTML version

 The HTML version of this CV is generated from the PDF version, using